kvalle/diy-lang/README.md

 ### Prerequisites

 Before we get started, make sure you have installed [Python](http://www.python.org/) and [Pip](https://pypi.python.org/pypi/pip).
-*(You'll want to get Python 2.7, since it [turns out](https://github.com/kvalle/diy-lisp/issues/2) the tutorial doesn't work too well with Python 3.)*
+*(It should now work with Python 3.
+If you have any problem with it, please [fill an issue](https://github.com/kvalle/diy-lisp/issues).)*

 Then install `nose`, the Python test framework we'll be using.